rutar-academic/rutar.org/content/writing/from-vim-and-tmux-to-neovim.md

 One solution is to use [neovim-remote](https://github.com/mhinz/neovim-remote).
 With neovim-remote installed, we can send keystrokes to a running Neovim instance from _any_ terminal instance (including those running within Neovim).
 As a consequence of this, from within our Neovim terminal, just run `nvr filename` and `filename` will be opened and replace the terminal window, without nesting.
-If you don't want to replace your current window, there are options to open the file in a new tab or split relative to the terminal split.
+If you don't want to replace your current split, there are options to open the file in a new tab or split relative to the terminal split.
 You can read about these with `nvr --help`.

 ### Saved state and session management
 Neovim comes with a built-in utility for saving sessions: the `:mksession` command.
 Called with an optional file argument (which defaults to placing a `Session.vim` file in the current `:pwd`), it generates a Neovim source file at that filename which, when sourced, restores the state of the instance when `:mksession` was first called.
 While `:mksession` works very well at saving the state, it can be quite tedious to use in practice.
-However, with a small amount of work we can use it to robustly save the state of our Neovim instance, and restore it when needed.
+However, with a small amount of work we can use it to robustly save the state of our Neovim instance, and conveniently restore it when needed.

 The first trick is the easiest: just install Tim Pope's [obsession.vim](https://github.com/tpope/vim-obsession).
 This plugin defines an `:Obsess` command, which is used in the same way as `:mksession`, but with some great quality of life features: